 Which year of Corolla is best?

 In terms of trade-in and resale value, the last few model years are difficult to beat.
-Specifically, 2018, 2019, 2020, and 2021 Corollas are paying the most substantial returns in the current market.
+The 2018, 2019, 2020, and 2021 Corollas are paying the most substantial returns in the current market.
 Cars.com reports that recent model year Corolla owners can expect around 8% more in resale value than they would have in 2019.

 Which cars are better than the Toyota?